RWTH-EBC/AixCaliBuHA/docs/source/index.rst

 Version History
 ---------------

-v.0.1:
+**v.0.1**:

-- v.0.1.0: Implemented.
+- **v0.1.0**: Implemented.
-- v.0.1.1: Split into different frameworks and adjust changes from based on new version of ebcpy
+- **v0.1.1**: Split into different frameworks and adjust changes from based on new version of ebcpy
-- v.0.1.2: Move CalibrationClass from ebcpy and add it to the general module aixcalibuha.
+- **v0.1.2**: Move CalibrationClass from ebcpy and add it to the general module aixcalibuha.
 Adjust Goals etc. based on changes in ebcpy.
+- **v0.1.3**: Remove Continuous Calibration methods and introduce new, better methods for calibration of multiple classes.

+   - Issue 43: Same class now optimizes to one optimum instead of multiple
+   - Issue 42: Visualizer is adjusted to better print the results more readable
+   - Issue 39: Several kwargs are added for better user-interaction and plotting of multiple classes
+   - Issue 46: Current best iterate is stored to ensure an interruption of a calibration won't yield in a lost optimized value.
+Keyboard interrupt is now possible.

 Indices and tables